openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Binding the Issued Credential to the Identifier of the End-User Possessing that Credential {#credential-binding}

-Issued Credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the Credential.
+An issued Credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the Credential.
 Cryptographic binding allows the Verifier to verify during the presentation of a Credential that the End-User presenting a Credential is the same End-User to whom that Credential was issued.
-For non-cryptographic type of binding and Credentials issued without any binding, see Implementation Considerations in (#claim-based-binding) and (#no-binding).
+For non-cryptographic types of binding and Credentials issued without any binding, see the Implementation Considerations in (#claim-based-binding) and (#no-binding).

-Note: Claims in the Credential are usually about the End-User who possesses it, but can be about another entity.
+Note: Claims in the Credential are about the subject of the Credential, which is often the End-User who possesses it.

-For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested Credential as defined in (#credential_request):
+For cryptographic binding, the Client has the following options defined in (#credential_request) to provide cryptographic binding material for a requested Credential:

-1. Provide proof of control alongside key material (`proof` that includes `sub_jwk` or `did`)
+1. Provide proof of control alongside key material.
-1. Provide only proof of control without the key material (`proof` that does not include `sub_jwk` or `did`)
+1. Provide only proof of control without the key material.

 ## Credential Request {#credential_request}

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

 * `format`: REQUIRED when the `credential_identifier` was not returned from the Token Response.
-MUST NOT be used otherwise.
-String that determines the format of the Credential to be issued, which may determine the type and any other information related to the Credential to be issued.
-Credential Format Profiles consisting of the Credential format specific set of parameters are defined in (#format_profiles).
-When this parameter is used, `credential_identifier` parameter MUST NOT be present.
+It MUST NOT be used otherwise.
+It is a String that determines the format of the Credential to be issued, which may determine the type and any other information related to the Credential to be issued.
+Credential Format Profiles consist of the Credential format specific parameters that are defined in (#format_profiles).
+When this parameter is used, the `credential_identifier` parameter MUST NOT be present.
 * `proof`: OPTIONAL.
 Object containing the proof of possession of the cryptographic key material the issued Credential would be bound to.
-The `proof` object is REQUIRED if the `proof_types` parameter is non-empty and present in the `credential_configurations_supported` map of the Issuer metadata for the requested Credential.
-The `proof` object MUST contain a following claim:
+The `proof` object is REQUIRED if the `proof_types` parameter is non-empty and present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.
+The `proof` object MUST contain the following:
     * `proof_type`: REQUIRED.
 String denoting the key proof type.
-The value of this claim determines other claims in the key proof object and its respective processing rules.
+The value of this parameter determines other parameters in the key proof object and its respective processing rules.
 Key proof types defined in this specification can be found in (#proof_types).
 * `credential_identifier`: REQUIRED when `credential_identifier` was returned from the Token Response.
-MUST NOT be used otherwise.
-String that identifies a Credential that is being requested to be issued.
-When this parameter is used, the `format` parameter and any other Credential format specific set of parameters such as those defined in (#format_profiles) MUST NOT be present.
+It MUST NOT be used otherwise.
+It is a String that identifies a Credential that is being requested to be issued.
+When this parameter is used, the `format` parameter and any other Credential format specific parameters such as those defined in (#format_profiles) MUST NOT be present.
 * `credential_response_encryption`: OPTIONAL.
 Object containing information for encrypting the Credential Response.
 If this request element is not present, the corresponding credential response returned is not encrypted.
     * `jwk`: REQUIRED.
 Object containing a single public key as a JWK used for encrypting the Credential Response.
     * `alg`: REQUIRED.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] for encrypting Credential Responses.
     * `enc`: REQUIRED.
 JWE [@!RFC7516] `enc` algorithm [@!RFC7518] for encrypting Credential Responses.

-The `proof_type` claim is an extension point that enables the use of different types of proofs for different cryptographic schemes.
+The `proof_type` parameter is an extension point that enables the use of different types of proofs for different cryptographic schemes.

 The `proof` element MUST incorporate the Credential Issuer Identifier (audience), and a `c_nonce` value generated by the Authorization Server or the Credential Issuer to allow the Credential Issuer to detect replay.
 The way that data is incorporated depends on the key proof type.
-In a JWT, for example, the `c_nonce` is conveyed in the `nonce` claims whereas the audience is conveyed in the `aud` claim.
+In a JWT, for example, the `c_nonce` value is conveyed in the `nonce` claim, whereas the audience is conveyed in the `aud` claim.
 In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the key proof object and the Credential Issuer (the intended audience) is included as the `domain` element.

-Initial `c_nonce` value can be returned in a successful Token Response as defined in (#token-response), in a Credential Error Response as defined in (#issuer-provided-nonce), or in a Batch Credential Error Response as defined in (#batch-credential_error_response).
+The initial `c_nonce` value can be returned in a successful Token Response as defined in (#token-response), in a Credential Error Response as defined in (#issuer-provided-nonce), or in a Batch Credential Error Response as defined in (#batch-credential_error_response).

-Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using Credential format specific set of parameters and a key proof type `cwt`:
+Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using Credential format specific parameters and a key proof type `cwt`:

 ```
 POST /credential HTTP/1.1